SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 General Disclosure Standards

-2 of SSBJ's thematic standards are inherited from the Task Force on Climate-related Financial Disclosures (TCFD) recommendations and are a framework for disclosing four items related to sustainability-related financial risks and opportunities: "governance," "strategy," "risk management," and "metrics and targets."
-The general disclosure standard applies to sustainability Issue for which no thematic standard exists, and currently this standard is applied to disclosure of various environmental aspects other than climate change, as well as labor, human rights, etc.
+Both of SSBJ's thematic standards are based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and provide a framework for disclosing four items related to sustainability-related financial risks and opportunities: "governance," "strategy," "risk management," and "metrics and targets."
+The general disclosure standards apply to sustainability Issue for which no thematic standards exist, and currently apply to disclosure of various environmental aspects other than climate change, as well as labor and human rights.

 Regarding governance, the report requires disclosure of the titles and roles of the organizations and individuals responsible for overseeing strategies to address risks and opportunities, as well as a judgment on whether they have the appropriate capabilities to oversee the strategy.
 In addition, the report requires disclosure of details of the process for obtaining information to assess risks and opportunities, how the information is considered in corporate strategies, including trade-offs, how related targets are Settings and progress is overseen, and how the information is included in compensation policies.